abyssxd/cansat_vila2sat/readme.md

 # Cansat Vila2sat Dashboard
-Dashboard for monitoring Vila2Sat's CanSat data using graphs and a map for the geolocation of the cansat & the device running this application.
+Dashboard for monitoring Vila2Sat's CanSat system.
+Offers a variety of diffrent features.
 ## What is CanSat?

 - https://www.esa.int/Education/CanSat/What_is_a_CanSat